 - A. When giving a written or oral personal public opinion concerning issues facing or involving the city, all council, board or commission members shall refrain from making statements on behalf of the city or the body upon which he or she serves, unless such person has explicitly been authorized by the respective body.
-When acting as, or perceived as acting as, a representative of the official body he or she represents, an individual must always uphold the approved council, board or commission point of view.
-Council, board or commission members should refrain from making or posting statements in the public or social media identifying themselves as a council, board or commission member of the city.
-Criticism of staff shall be done through the City Manager, not in the public or social media. - B. Any comments made by a council/board member at a meeting of another board should be assumed to be the council/board member's personal views or opinions and not the official position of the council/board unless stated otherwise.
+When acting as, or perceived as acting as, a representative of the official body he or she represents, an individual must always uphold the approved council, board or commission point of view. - B. It is recognized that social media is a communication tool used by council members to communicate their views to the public.
+It is appropriate for council members to use social media to explain their position, in the same manner that any other form of media would be used.
+However, council members should refrain from using social media to undermine the body by criticizing other council members and or staff for their positions or votes on matters before the council.
+Council members represent the city and their social media pages in their capacity as a council member reflect upon the city. - C. Criticism of staff shall be done through the City Manager, not in the public or social media.